The 25 greatest thrash metal albums ever

 It takes just 28 minutes and 58 seconds for Reign In Blood to tear the competition apart and gorily crown itself the ultimate thrash album.
-Even now, 33 years on from its release, the intensity, fury, speed and gut-punching heft that explodes out of it is utterly devastating.
+Even now, the intensity, fury, speed and gut-punching heft that explodes out of it is utterly devastating.

 Recorded by producer Rick Rubin with the intention of bringing the aggressive guitars and Dave Lombardo’s machine-gun drums right to the fore, rather than having them heavily reverbed and spooky as on the band’s first two releases, the aural violence Slayer detonate is beyond heavy.
 The album’s short running time is a result of the band playing the songs with such anger at record label interference that they managed to reduce their duration in the process.
 It all adds to what is, effectively, a weapon in musical form.